-Rip currents can be highly dangerous swimming conditions – according to the United States Lifesaving Association, they cause more than 100 drowning deaths per year in the United States alone, and account for the vast majority of water rescues.
+Rip currents can be highly dangerous swimming conditions.
+According to the United States Lifesaving Association, they cause more than 100 drowning deaths per year.
+It also accounts for the vast majority of water rescues.

-Therefore, it’s important to know how rip currents work and what you can do to stay away from them – and, if you can’t avoid them, how to deal with the situation and get out of them.
+Therefore, it’s important to know how rip currents work and what you can do to stay away from them.
+If you can’t avoid them, how to deal with the situation and get out of them.

 How Rip Currents Form in the Sea

-Rip currents are common along many beaches and shorelines, but they are more likely to be present, and to be very dangerous, under certain ocean conditions.
+Rip currents are common along many beaches and shorelines.
+They are more likely to be present and to be very dangerous under certain ocean conditions.

-Waves push over the sandbar, but as they recede, the flow is concentrated at the break in the sandbar; water rushes through the narrow opening, creating a rip current.
+Waves push over the sandbar, but as they recede, the flow is mainly at the break in the sandbar; water rushes through the narrow opening, creating a rip current.